-The Kiwanis Performing Arts Prize recognizes a local high school senior who has excelled in the performing arts.
-The award was presented for the first time in late spring 2019.
+The Kiwanis Performing Arts Prize annually recognizes a local high school senior who has excelled in the performing arts with a $600 award.

-The award winner for 2019 is: Sadie Lenssen
+The award winner for 2020 is Samuel Leeper.

 About the Kiwanis Performing Arts Prize

 The Kiwanis Club of Pullman Performing Arts Prize provides one award annually to a high school senior in Pullman (Pullman High School, private high school or home schooled) who has excelled in performing arts.
 The recipient is encouraged to pursue performing arts, is thanked for the service so far but is not required to advance educationally in performing arts.
 The award is $600.

 Requirements include 3 years in high school as part of music or drama programs.
 To apply, submit the following:

 > A written essay expressing one’s own qualifications for the prize.